Middle Tennessee Scheduled Lane Closures

 The construction of an Intelligent Transportation System and upgrades from Nashville to Murfreesboro (Part 2)

-- Nightly, 8 p.m. – 5 a.m., There will be right lane closures EB and WB for overhead sign foundation work from MM 53 to MM 65.
+- Nightly, 8 p.m. – 6 a.m., (Excl.
+Weekends) There will be right lane closures EB and WB for overhead sign foundation work from MM 53 to MM 65.
 Two lanes will remain open at all times.

 MARSAHLL COUNTY, I-65